High Performance Automotive Schools

 3 Powerful Outcomes That Can Result from High Performance Automotive Training

 Plus, the overall auto care industry is simply enormous.
-About 2.4 million people are directly employed in areas related to things like the manufacturing, retailing, and aftermarket installation of car parts and accessories.
-In 2014 alone, the industry generated about $328 billion in sales.* So a lot of growth is happening.
+According to the Auto Care Association, 4.7 million people are directly employed in the manufacturing, retailing, and aftermarket installation of car parts and accessories.
+The Auto Care Association projects that by 2022, the motor vehicle aftermarket products and services industry will generate $448 billion in sales.

 Here are some of the most promising potential outcomes associated with getting trained in high performance auto technology: